gpdionisio/stanford_cryptography-I/README.md

 For CBC encryption we use the PKCS5 padding scheme discussed  in the lecture (14:04).
 While we ask that you implement both encryption and decryption, we will only test the decryption function.
 In the following questions you are given an AES key and a ciphertext (both are  hex encoded ) and your goal is to recover the plaintext and enter it in the input boxes provided below.

+## Week 3: [File Integrity][w3]

+Our goal in this project is to build a file authentication system that lets browsers authenticate and play video chunks as they are downloaded without having to wait for the entire file.
+Instead of computing a hash of the entire file, the web site breaks the file into 1KB blocks (1024 bytes).
+It computes the hash of the last block and appends the value to the second to last block.
+It then computes the hash of this augmented second to last block and appends the resulting hash to the third block from the end.

 [w1]: week_01-many_time_pad/
 [w2]: week_02-many_time_blockciphers/
+[w3]: week_03-file_integrity/